 Did you know athlete’s foot is caused by the ringworm fungus?
-It’s typically quite itchy with some burning and yes, it’s contagious.
+It’s typically quite itchy with a scaly skin rash/discoloration, some burning and yes, unfortunately it’s contagious.

-If involved with swimming, team sports or work out at the gym, it’s a good idea to wear sandals/shoes when using public showers and locker rooms.
+If involved with swimming, team sports or work outs at the gym (hence the reason why it’s named after athletes), it’s a good idea to wear sandals/shoes when using public spaces and locker rooms.
 This helps protect yourself from picking it up or if one already has it, prevents spreading it to others.

-Here’s a list of simple remedies to get rid of it but first, here are a few tips to help avoid a prolonged infection or recurrence:
+Below you’ll find a beneficial list of simple remedies to get rid of it but first, here are a few tips to help avoid a prolonged infection or recurrence and ensure fast results:

-- Wash hands thoroughly with soapy water after each treatment.
+- Disinfect and wash hands thoroughly after every treatment.

-- Perform chosen treatment daily until irritation has fully cleared.
+- Perform chosen treatment daily until the stinging rash has fully cleared.

-- Make sure to treat the whole foot (sole, toes and in between toes).
+- Make sure to treat the whole foot (sole, heel, toes and in between toes).

 - Spray down the shower and tub after each use with a disinfectant until irritation has cleared.

-- After bathing or showering, pat skin dry very well and focus on those areas between the toes.
+- When done bathing, pat dry very well and focus on those areas between the toes.

-- Use towels only once after each bath or shower (do not re-use or share them) and wash them in hot water with regular detergent.
+- Use towels only once after every bath or shower (do not re-use or share them) and wash them on the “hot” setting (regular detergent).

-- Spray the inside of shoes with vodka, Lysol or other disinfectant cleaner at the end of each day.
+- Spray the inside of shoes with vodka, Lysol or other disinfectant cleaner at the end of the day.

 - Change bedding frequently.

-- If feet regularly sweat when wearing shoes, try sprinkling the inside of shoes with baking soda to help absorb the moisture.
+- If feet regularly sweat when wearing shoes, try sprinkling the insoles with baking soda to assist absorbing the moisture.

 - 4 TBS Vinegar